Melvin Gordon III Player Prop Bets for NFL Week 17 | Denver vs. Los Angeles 1/2/2022

 Season Stats

-- The Broncos have thrown the ball in 55.0% of their plays from scrimmage this year while running the ball 45.0% of the time.
+- The Broncos have called a pass in 55.0% of their plays from scrimmage this year while staying on the ground 45.0% of the time.
 This offensive attack ranks 23rd in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Gordon's matchup with the Chargers.